caraya/vtt-demos/video_captioning.md

 - Paste the text of your VTT file
 - Select the type of track you're working on

-The results will automatically display
+The results will display automatically.

 #### Optional Cue Settings

 Cues can also be styled and moved around the screen relative to the borders of the video.
 The table below summarizes the settings avalable for cues.

 ##### Vertical Alignment